m-deepankar-singh/cultus-platform/docs/prd.md

 *   User satisfaction surveys (CSAT/NPS) for Students, Admin, Staff, and Client Staff.
 *   Feature adoption rate for Course vs. Assessment modules.
 *   Mobile vs. Desktop usage ratio for Main App and Admin Panel.
+*   Completion rate of each stage in the "Job Readiness" 5-star system.
+*   Pass rates for AI-graded Real-World Projects and Submissions (Simulated Interviews).
+*   Average scores/performance in AI-generated quizzes and projects, segmented by difficulty tier.
+*   Student engagement with Expert Sessions (once defined).
+*   Correlation between Job Readiness product completion and self-reported job preparedness or employment outcomes (long-term).
+*   Attempt rates and pass rates for Promotion Exams (segmented by initial tier and star level).
+*   Impact of Promotion Exams on subsequent performance in higher-tier activities.

 ### 7.2.
 Business metrics
 *   Number of active university clients.